Applepye21/Applepye21.github.io/docs/_sources/about_me.md.txt

 ## **Early Life**

-I was born in Boston, Massachusetts during July of 2000 and grew up in the nearby suburb of [Burlington](https://www.google.com/maps/place/Burlington,+MA/).
+I was born in Boston, Massachusetts and grew up in the nearby suburb of Burlington.
 Since I was a child, I have been fascinated by physical science, data, and the natural world.
 As a result, I excelled in science and math throughout my education.

 Soon after I started high school, I became very passionate about music, prompting me to learn to play the guitar.
 I quickly became involved in writing my own songs with friends, recording them, and performing them live.
-By the end of my senior year I was a part of three separate bands and had recorded an [album](https://www.youtube.com/playlist?list=OLAK5uy_mrzd7HQIhSeL6iRFxmUUWvHK6n05LPQBQ).
+By the end of my senior year I was a part of three separate bands and had recorded an album.

 ![Performing Live](_static/performance.jpg)
 *Me playing guitar on stage in Somerville, Massachusetts with my band, "Reapercussion" in December 2017.*

-In June 2018, it was time for me to graduate from [Burlington High School](https://www.burlingtonpublicschools.org/schools/burlington_high_school).
+In June 2018, it was time for me to graduate from Burlington High School.
 During my time there, I proved myself to be a capable and successful student, accumulating a 3.74 GPA.

 ## **College**